El Salvador: Salvadoran Civil War (1979–1992)

+Carlos Humberto Romero was the final president of the country's military dictatorship which began in 1931.
+The U.S. had been Romero's biggest supporter, but by October 1979, the Carter administration decided that El Salvador needed regime change.

 On 15 October 1979, a coup d'état brought the Revolutionary Government Junta (JRG) to power.
 It nationalized many private companies and took over much privately owned land.
 The purpose of this new junta was to stop the revolutionary movement already underway in response to Duarte's stolen election.
 Nevertheless, the oligarchy opposed agrarian reform, and a junta formed with young reformist elements from the army such as Colonels Adolfo Arnoldo Majano and Jaime Abdul Gutiérrez, as well as with progressives such as Guillermo Ungo and Alvarez.

 Pressure from the oligarchy soon dissolved the junta because of its inability to control the army in its repression of the people fighting for unionization rights, agrarian reform, better wages, accessible health care and freedom of expression.
 In the meantime, the guerrilla movement was spreading to all sectors of Salvadoran society.
 Middle and high school students were organized in MERS (Movimiento Estudiantil Revolucionario de Secundaria, Revolutionary Movement of Secondary Students); college students were involved with AGEUS (Asociacion de Estudiantes Universitarios Salvadorenos; Association of Salvadoran College Students); and workers were organized in BPR (Bloque Popular Revolucionario, Popular Revolutionary Block).
 In October 1980, several other major guerrilla groups of the Salvadoran left had formed the Farabundo Martí National Liberation Front, or FMLN.
 By the end of the 1970s, government-contracted death squads were killing about 10 people each day.
 Meanwhile, the FMLN had 6,000 to 8,000 active guerrillas and hundreds of thousands of part-time militia, supporters, and sympathizers.